 The Harmony Arts Festival is a multi-day arts festival that usually starts on the August long weekend.
 The event features live music, art displays and all sorts of things for people of all ages to see and do.

 General admission to the Harmony Arts Festival is free and it takes place in West Vancouver along the waterfront between Ambleside and John Lawson Park.
-In 2025 the Harmony Arts Festival runs from August 1st to 10th.
+In 2026 the Harmony Arts Festival runs from July 31st to August 9th.

 TIP: If you go on a Sunday, be sure to check out the Ambleside Artisan Farmers Market at Ambleside Beach.